DamienIrving/damienirving.github.io/story.md

 co-authored the textbook [*Research Software Engineering with Python*](https://merely-useful.tech/py-rse/), and maintain the [PyAOS](https://pyaos.github.io/) online community resource for Python users in atmosphere and ocean science.

-I'm currently putting these skills to use working as a climate data scientist with CSIRO Environment.
+I'm currently working as a [climate scientist](https://people.csiro.au/i/d/damien-irving) with CSIRO Environment.
 This work involves the generation and maintenance of key datasets that underpin national climate projections and research to improve our understanding of the risk of extreme weather through the [Large Ensemble Assessment Project](https://research.csiro.au/leap/).